riscv-android-src/toolchain-rustc/src/doc/book/src/ch04-03-slices.md

 ```

 A more experienced Rustacean would write the signature shown in Listing 4-9
-instead because it allows us to use the same function on both `String` values
+instead because it allows us to use the same function on both `&String` values
 and `&str` values.

 ```rust,ignore